Ryan Getzlaf: Western Conference Final runs, start of captaincy (2010–2017)

 Getzlaf played his 500th career game on March 12, 2012, a 3–2 loss to the Colorado Avalanche.
-He played all 82 games for the Ducks in 2011–12 and led the team with 46 assists.
+He played all 82 games for the Ducks in 2011–12 and led the team with 46 assists followed up by 11 goals and 57 points.

 Another milestone came late in the 2012–13 season as Getzlaf recorded his 500th point on March 8, 2013, with an assist on a Bobby Ryan goal in a 4–0 win over the Calgary Flames.
 On the same day, the Ducks signed Getzlaf to an eight-year contract extension that runs through the 2021–22 season and is worth $66 million.
 He finished the lock-out-shortened campaign as the team leader in assists (34) and points (49), and tied for the team lead with 15 goals.

-In 2013–14, Getzlaf recorded a career-high 31 goals and finished second to Sidney Crosby in league scoring with 87 points.
-Getzlaf was named to the second All-Star team and was a first-time finalist for the Hart Memorial Trophy as the NHL's most valuable player.
-He finished as the runner-up to Crosby.
+In 2013–14, Getzlaf recorded a career-high 31 goals and 56 assists to finish second to Pittsburgh Penguins forward and captain Sidney Crosby in league scoring with 87 points.
+Getzlaf was named to the second All-Star team and was a first-time finalist for the Hart Memorial Trophy as the NHL's most valuable player in the regular season.
+He finished as the runner-up to Crosby to the Ted Lindsay Award along with the Hart Trophy.
 In the final seconds of Anaheim's opening contest in the 2014 playoffs, against the Dallas Stars, Getzlaf suffered lacerations and bruises after blocking a shot with his face.
 He returned for the second game of the series, but missed the following two games due an undisclosed "upper body injury".
-Getzlaf returned for the remainder of his team's playoff run, and recorded 15 points in 12 post-season games before the Ducks were eliminated in the second round by the Los Angeles Kings.
+Getzlaf returned for the remainder of his team's playoff series as they defeated the eighth-seeded Stars in six games before the Ducks were eliminated in the second round in seven games by the sixth-seeded and eventual Stanley Cup champion Los Angeles Kings, surrendering a 3–2 series lead in the process.